openshift-qe/downloadable-mock-plugin-for-binary/README.md

-# OpenShift Mock Plugin Cartridge
+# OpenShift Downloadable Mock Plugin Cartridge

 This is a mock implementation of the [OpenShift cartridge API](https://github.com/openshift/origin-server/blob/master/node/README.writing_cartridges.md) which is used to test the OpenShift node platform functionality.
 The mock cartridges maintains a store